febres0492/bcs-regex/README.md

 ## Understanding the Password Strength Validation

 Regular expressions are powerful tools for pattern matching in strings.
-In this tutorial there is a break down of regex pattern used for validating strong passwords.
+This tutorial breaks down a regex pattern used for validating strong passwords.

 ## Summary